ETF

 3

-Invesco has over 200 ETFs across asset classes to consider as potential replacement options.
+Invesco has over 220 ETFs across asset classes that could make good replacement options.

-No one wants an investment to lose money.
-But if you have an underperforming investment, there’s a potential bright side.
-Your capital losses may be used to help reduce the tax bill on your capital gains in a process called tax-loss harvesting.
-What is tax-loss harvesting, and how does it work?
+Investments sometimes lose money.
+But underperforming investments have a potential bright side.
+Tax-loss harvesting uses your capital losses to help reduce the tax bill on your capital gains.
+What is tax-loss harvesting, and how can it work for you?

 Tax-loss harvesting is a strategy for managing a portfolio.
 An investor sells an investment at a loss to offset gains and taxable income, resulting in tax savings.
 The sold investment is then replaced with a similar one to maintain the intended asset allocation and expected potential returns.